red-gold/ts-ui/CONTRIBUTING.md

 ## Submitting a Pull Request

-React Social Network is a community project, so pull requests are always welcome, but before working on a large change, it is best to open an issue first to discuss it with the maintainers.
+Telar Social Engine is a community project, so pull requests are always welcome, but before working on a large change, it is best to open an issue first to discuss it with the maintainers.

 When in doubt, keep your pull requests small.
 To give a PR the best chance of getting accepted, don't bundle more than one feature or bug fix per pull request.
 It's always best to create two smaller PRs than one big one.